Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Anti-inflammatory Effects

-Thyme and its extracts have traditionally been used to treat inflammatory disorders all over the world, and numerous studies have demonstrated its anti-inflammatory qualities through various mechanisms (4).
+Thyme and its extracts have traditionally been used to treat inflammatory disorders worldwide, and numerous studies have demonstrated its anti-inflammatory qualities through various mechanisms (4).

-Similarly, tarragon has been researched not only for its anti-inflammatory qualities but also for pain-killing, immunomodulatory and antidepressant effects (6).
+Similarly, tarragon has been researched for its anti-inflammatory qualities and pain-killing, immunomodulatory, and antidepressant effects (6).

 Antibacterial Effects

 Tarragon and thyme oils have antibacterial effects against resistant strains of some bacteria that cause foodborne illness.
 Research shows that tarragon oil is effective against Staphylococcus aureus and E.Coli (6).
-Thyme oil also has protective qualities against Enterococcus and Pseudomonas bacteria (7).
+Thyme oil also protects against Enterococcus and Pseudomonas bacteria (7).

 Article author photo Ani Harutyunyan